d2l-ai/d2l-en/chapter_attention-mechanisms/nadaraya-waston.md

 based on the interaction
 between the query $x$ and the key $x_i$ modeled by $\alpha$.
+For any query, its attention weights over all the key-value pairs are a valid probability distribution: they are non-negative and sum up to one.

 To gain intuitions of attention pooling, just consider a *Gaussian kernel* defined as